 Ethiopia Airlines crash report focuses on Boeing's faulty systems

-Faulty systems on a Boeing 737 MAX plane were singled out in Ethiopian investigators' interim report on last year's Ethiopian Airlines crash that killed 157 people, pressuring the U.S. manufacturer on the eve of the disaster's anniversary.
+Ethiopian investigators singled out faulty systems on a Boeing 737 MAX plane in an interim report on last year's Ethiopian Airlines crash that killed 157 people, piling pressure on the U.S. jetmaker on the eve of the disaster's anniversary.

 The accident, following the 2018 crash of the same model plane in Indonesia killing 189 people, led to the grounding of Boeing's 737 MAX worldwide, wiped billions off the company's value and sparked hundreds of lawsuits from bereaved families.
-Monday's report identified no issues with the airline or pilots' handling of the brand new 737 MAX which crashed shortly after take-off.
+Monday's report focused purely on technical matters and identified no issues with the airline or pilots' handling of the brand-new 737 MAX, which crashed shortly after take-off.

-Inaccurate sensor readings activated the MCAS anti-stall system that pointed the plane's nose down as pilots struggled to right it, the report said.
-Moments before impact, the plane was pointing down 40 degrees and hurtling to the ground at more than 500 feet per second.
+Inaccurate sensor readings activated the MCAS anti-stall system that pushed the plane down as pilots struggled to right it, the report said.
+The fully loaded jet burrowed into a field with its nose down 40 degrees and dropping at 500 feet a second.
 "Most of the wreckage was found buried in the ground," it said.

-The Ethiopian report did not mention any errors by the pilots, merely noting they were trained, fully certified and medically cleared to fly.
-It criticized Boeing for "inadequate" training for pilots flying the new model because it had not included scenarios where MCAS was erroneously activated.
-The report ratifies safety recommendations already underway, including modifications to the sensor architecture and anti-stall MCAS software.
-Boeing only recently endorsed the call for more costly simulator training after holding out for months in favor of computer-based training.

-The U.S. House Transportation Committee on Friday faulted the country's Federal Aviation Administration's (FAA) approval of the plane and Boeing's design failures, saying the 737 MAX flights were "doomed".
-Boeing's statement on Monday contrasted with its stance at the same stage of the Lion Air investigation, when it raised questions over the performance of the airline and its pilots, drawing widespread accusations of complacency.

-Since the Ethiopian accident, the focus of global regulators has shifted towards problems in the jet's design.
-Some industry experts have questioned certain aspects of the pilots' handling of flight ET302 while acknowledging they were grappling with overwhelming physical forces and flawed control software.
+Some industry experts have questioned certain aspects of the pilots' handling of flight ET302, including the engines being left at hard-to-manage take-off power, while acknowledging they were grappling with overwhelming physical forces and flawed control software.
 The airline strongly denies any pilot error.

-There was no immediate comment from U.S. aviation authorities and no clear indication from Ethiopia when the final report might be released.
+But the report said the throttles did not move during the flight because the flight computer was looking at wrong data.

+The report backed safety recommendations already underway, including modifications to sensors and anti-stall MCAS software.
+Boeing recently endorsed calls for more costly simulator training after holding out for months against it.
+The U.S. House Transportation Committee on Friday faulted the FAA's approval of the plane and Boeing's design failures, saying the two 737 MAX flights were "doomed".
+(Writing by Katharine Houreld; Additional reporting by Katharine Houreld in Nairobi, David Shepardson in Washington and Tim Hepher in Paris; Editing by Andrew Cawthorne and Mark Potter)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)